INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <p>We used an interactive visualization tool called Bokeh, since it allowed rapid development with Python. </p>

 <h3>Importance of Privacy, Security, and Safety vs. Number of Connective Devices Owned</h3>
+<p>We wanted to show a correlation between the number of online connected devices owned by respondents from around the world (grouped by country) , and how much importance they gave to safety, security and privacy before purchasing these technology products.
+We decided to use a scatter plot to visualize the distribution of the data across the countries, with each data point as a circle, whose radius was proportional to their technology savviness.</p>
+<p>We used an interactive visualization tool called Bokeh, since it allowed rapid development with Python.</p>

 <br />
 <br />